deephaven/deephaven-core/web/WebDevelopersGuide.md

 scrolling without going to the server.

 ##### Properties
- * `Number offset` - The index of the first returned row.
+ * `Number offset` - The rowSet of the first returned row.
  * `Row[] rows` - An array of rows of data.
  * `Column[] columns` - A list of columns describing the data types in each row.